BankOfGiving/Bog.io/README.md

 **Javascript:**  [Backbone.js](http://backbonejs.org/), [RequireJS](http://requirejs.org/), [PostalJS](https://github.com/postaljs/postal.js)

 ###Auth App
 This app was taken from the [Hackathon Starter](https://github.com/sahat/hackathon-starter) project.
-It has been modified to fit the style and funtionality of this system.
+It has been modified to fit the style and functionality of this system.

 ###Dashboard App
 The Dashboard applications is slated to use AngularJS for the front end communication.
 As Angular is a heavier framework, it's being used in an area that's less trafficked than the public site.